mattmc3/up.fish/README.md

 This lets you type simple commands like `ls (upp 4)` instead of `ls ../../../..`.

-This is the best kind of `up`, where dogs can talk, and there's no diseases, and everyone can live happily ever after together running commands in the [fish shell][fish-shell].
+This is the best kind of `up`, where dogs can talk and everyone lives happily ever after running [fish][fish-shell].

 ## Commands